sarathsreedharan/icaps2024.github.io/content/attending/travel.md

 A two-hour drive away, the Calgary International Airport (YYC) is the closest airport to Banff.
 The Calgary International Airport maintains a website with up-to-date information on transportation and accommodation information.
 Visit [https://yyc.com/](https://yyc.com/).

 [Banff Airporter](https://banffairporter.com/rates/) is the official transportation partner for ICAPS 2024.
 ICAPS attendees enjoy 15% off the cost of travel to/from Banff when you use the code "ICAPS2024".
-The trip from YYC to the Banff Centre is approximately two hours (the bus drops you off at the Banff Centre’s hotel front desk).
+The trip from YYC to the Banff Centre is approximately two hours (the bus drops you off at the Banff Centre's hotel front desk).
 Phone **403.762.3330** or **1.888.449.2901** (toll-free within North America) or visit [https://banffairporter.com/](https://banffairporter.com/).

 Brewster Travel Canada offers daily motor coach shuttles from YYC to Banff.
 Reservations are required.
 Visit [https://www.banffjaspercollection.com/brewster-express/](https://www.banffjaspercollection.com/brewster-express/).
 The bus stops at the Banff bus station, a five-minute drive or 30 minute walk to the Banff Centre.
 Call Taxi Taxi at **403.762.0000**.